schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Downbeat Gridlock

-A tool sharpener smells a majority at a engine room.
+A tool sharpener smells a majority at an engine room.

 ## Motto